home

 The Frenchie Wine Bar

-A cozy little place where the hipsters of the neighborhood gather to indulge and share amazing small dishes.
+Cozy little spot where the hipsters of the neighborhood gather to munch and share delicious small plates.
 We love everything, always, all the time.
-Thank you Frenchie !
+Thank you, Frenchie !

 Voir cette publication sur Instagram